cybertraining-dsc/fa20-523-307/project/project.md

 ## 4. Methodology/Process

-The collection of finance and Twitter data will be used to visualize and predict the results.
+The collection of finance and Twitter data will be used to visualize the results.
 Some of Twitter or dataset data will need to be cleaned and classified to build the model.
 The methodology is composed of the following steps:

 * Use data from President Trump's personal twitter to help visualize and create the model
 * Use data from Yahoo finance API to help visualize and create the model